-For the year ended December 31, 2022, interest expense consists of cash and non-cash interest from the secured promissory note (Promissory Note One) with Streeterville, the 2021 Term Loan with SVB, changes in the value of our contingent consideration associated with the passage of time subsequent to the achievement of the gross margin target in the second quarter 2021, and the Perceptive Term Loan.
-For the year ended December 31, 2021, interest expense primarily consists of cash and non-cash interest from our 2021 Term

-Loan, the 2018 Innovatus Term Loan, Paycheck Protection Program loan, and changes in the value of our contingent consideration associated with the passage of time subsequent to the achievement of the contingency in the second quarter 2021.
+For the year ended December 31, 2023, interest expense consists of cash and non-cash interest from the Perceptive Term Loan Facility and changes in the value of our contingent consideration associated with the passage of time subsequent to the achievement of the gross margin target in the second quarter 2021.
+For the year ended December 31, 2022, interest expense primarily consists of cash and non-cash interest from the secured promissory note with Streeterville, the 2021 Term Loan, the Perceptive Term Loan, and changes in the value of our contingent consideration.
 Interest income, which is included in 'Other income, net' in the statements of operations consists of income earned on our cash and cash equivalents.